-Cascade of Transducers
+Cascades of Transducers

-This chapter presents the tool CasSys that provides users the possibility to create Unitex cascade of transducers and new opportunities to work on natural language whith Finite State Graphs.
+This chapter presents the CasSys tool, which provides users the possibility to create cascades of Unitex transducers and new opportunities to work on natural language whith Finite State Graphs.
 A cascade of transducers applies several FSGraphs (also called automata or transducers), one after the other, onto a text: each graph modifies the text, and changes can be useful for further processings with the next graphs.
-Such a system is typically used for syntactic analysis, chunking, information extraction, recognizing named entities etc. To do that, CasSys uses a succession of "locate patterns" to which was added special options and behaviors.
+Such a system is typically used for syntactic analysis, chunking, information extraction, recognizing named entities etc. To do that, CasSys uses a succession of "locate pattern" commands with special options and behaviors.